 If the climate is warm and damp, your wild ferments will process faster than in a cool and dry environment.
-Storage next to a shaded window with a breeze is preferable.
+Store your ferments in a shaded place, near a window with a breeze is preferable.
 Sunlight will sterilize your cultures.

 In the United States, 98% of municipal water supplies are treated with chlorine.
 It is important to de-chlorinate the water before using for your fermentation recipes.
 Chlorine will sterilize your cultures.
 To de-chlorinate water, boil for 20 mins, or fill up a container container for 24 hours so the chlorine can evaporate.

 Welcome to the FAQ for Trash Me.
-Here I will cover all of the questions people have been asking so far.
-Before diving into the questions though I’d like to explain the project in a little more depth to help you understand what I am doing and why.
+Here I cover all of the questions people have been asking so far.
+Before diving into the questions though I’d like to explain the project in a little more depth to help you understand what I did and why.

-For 30 days I am wearing every single piece of trash that I create while living like the average American.
-The average American creates 4.5 pounds of trash per day and I will attempt to do just that.
+For 30 days I wore every single piece of trash that I created while living like the average American.
+The average American creates 4.5 pounds of trash per day and I aimed to live the lifestyle that results in this.
 Normally I aim to live a near zero waste lifestyle so this is not a lifestyle that I am accustomed.
-But for the 30 days I am going about life in a manner that is absolutely normal in the USA.
-I’ll be eating, shopping, and consuming like we are accustomed to in this country.
-Everything about my life will be normal and the only difference is I have to wear every piece of trash that I create instead of putting it into a garbage can.
+But for the 30 days I went about life in a manner that is absolutely normal in the USA.
+I ate, shopped, and consumed like so many of us are accustomed to in this country.
+Everything about my life was normal and the only difference is I had to wear every piece of trash that I created instead of putting it into a garbage can.
 Most people never think twice about their trash, once it’s in the garbage can, it’s out of sight, out of mind.
-Through this project I, along the award-winning filmmakers at Living on One, and Gary Bencheghib, am out to change that by creating an unforgettable and shocking visuals of the trash that we create everyday, and inspire us all to drastically reduce our trash.
+Through this project I, along the award-winning filmmakers at Living on One, and Gary Bencheghib, am out to change that by creating an unforgettable and shocking visual of the trash that we create everyday, and inspire us all to drastically reduce our trash.

 I’ve dived into over 2,000 dumpsters in over 25 states across the USA.
 By now I’ve pulled out tens of thousands of dollars worth of perfectly good food.
 Most of it I’ve given away but I’ve also lived solely off food from grocery store dumpsters for months at a time.
 My mission is to raise awareness about food waste and to reduce food waste and hunger in the USA.
 I don’t see dumpster diving as THE solution to food waste or hunger but at the same time I figure if the foods going to waste right now, why not eat it?
 Dumpster diving is not a global solution but for thousands of people it is an individual solution to reduce their environmental impact and feed themselves.
 So for those of you out there interested in saving a ton of money on food, reducing your environmental impact, or sharing a huge bounty of food with your friends and people in need I’m here to help with that.
 After 3 years of dumpster diving here are my top 10 tips to dumpster diving success.